 The District developed a 20-year ARR plan that addresses the need to repair and rehabilitate its water system infrastructure.
-The plan includes various programs totaling 66.5 million dollars over the next 20 years.
+The plan includes various programs totaling 81 million dollars over the next 20 years.
 Through proper long-term planning, the District can collect the necessary funding over time, avoiding significant financial fluctuations, while ensuring overall system reliability.

-Water Efficiency Programs/Conservation Plan
+Water Use Efficiency Programs & Conservation

 The District is committed to providing its customers with the tools and resources they need to lead a water-efficient lifestyle.
-The District has been implementing water-efficient and demand management practices for many years.
-Details of the District's water use efficiency programs and activities can be found in the District's 2015 Urban

-Water Management Plan and the 2020 Water Use Efficiency Strategic Plan.
-The District implements a variety of water education and awareness activities through various mediums to further promote water use efficiency.
-Conservation messaging, program information, and events are available on the District's website (www.wvwd.com/conservation), Facebook, Twitter, YouTube, and Instagram as well as its monthly bill inserts, snipes, and e-newsletter.
+The District has been implementing water-efficient and demand management practices for decades.
+Details of the District's water use efficiency programs and activities can be found in the District's 2021 Strategic Communications Plan, 2020 Urban Water Management Plan, and 2020 Water Use Efficiency Strategic Plan.
+District manages a variety of water education and awareness activities through various mediums to further promote water use efficiency.
+Conservation messaging, program information, and events are available on the District's website www.wvwd.com/conservation.
+TikTok.
+Facebook, Twitter, YouTube, and Instagram as well as its monthly bill inserts, snipes, and enewsletter.